A little about my journey so far...

 I bought my first acoustic guitar when I was 18.
 Having been passionately into music for many years, I felt it was time I pursued this somehow.
 It didn't take me long to realise that my abilities as a musician were never going to make me any money!
 This coincided with the realisation that I was not suited to working in the world of statistics.

 It was suggested to me that I should quit my unfulfilling course and pursue a more physical, suitable form of work such as carpentry and joinery.
 The idea of making furniture or houses didn't fill me with joy either.
 Then it came to me.
 Somebody had to make guitars.

 In 2004 I attended some evening classes with Stephen Hill and was inspired.
 I then siezed the opportunity to go on to work with with Pablo Requena as his apprentice where the fire in my belly grew for this craft.
 It was an old style two-year apprenticeship that offered knowledge rather than money as payment.
 It was a fantastic start to what is now my lifelong career.
 My time with Pablo provided me with a great foundation of knowledge and skills which I continue to put to use and build upon today.

 My first workshop was setup in 2008 in my mum's newly-converted garage.
 It was there I set about honing my skills and developing my own sound.
 After 5 years I moved my workshop to my own house in Bexhill-on-Sea where I still work today.

-Over the last 11 years I have been fortunate enough to build guitars for many professional guitarists such as Paul Gregory, Juan Martin, Peter Stuart, Sean Shibe, Ian Watt, Andrew Gough, Allan Neave, Gaëlle Solall and Mark Eden.
-It excites me to now have my instruments finding homes internationally spanning every continent except Antartica!
+I have enjoyed building guitars for many professional guitarists such as Paul Gregory, Juan Martin, Peter Stuart, Sean Shibe, Ian Watt, Andrew Gough, Allan Neave, Gaëlle Solall, Pavel Ralev, Bridget Mermikides and Mark Eden.
+I find it exciting to have my instruments finding homes internationally spanning every continent except Antartica!